top of page

 Immanuel observes the “Triduum,” meaning “three days.”

 The three services leading up to Easter unfold the story of Jesus’ betrayal, crucifixion, and resurrection.
-This year’s story comes to us from the Gospel according to Matthew.
+This year’s story comes to us from the Gospel according to Mark.

 The Sacrament of the Lord's Supper